 Set the parameter to "Permanently activated".
+The command value limit is permanently active.
+It cannot be influently active.

 The command value limit is permanently active.
 It cannot be influenced via an object.
 Command values preset via the KNX or via emergency operation are always limited.